-- 1. Preplanning;

-- 2. Detailed planning;

-- 3. Construction; and

-- 4. Equipment.
+- 1. Preplanning; - 2.
+Detailed planning (includes schematic and preliminary designs); - 3.
+Construction (includes working drawings and construction); and - 4.
+Equipment.

 The initial stage for which a project is approved can differ for individual projects.
-Some projects may be approved "up front" to provide full funding for the entire project, whereas other projects may initially be approved to proceed only to one of the planning stages (preplanning or detailed planning), with consideration of approval to proceed to the construction stage to come later.
+Some projects may be approved "up front" to provide full funding for the entire project, whereas other projects may initially be approved to proceed only to one of the planning stages (preplanning, schematics or detailed planning), with consideration of approval to proceed to the construction stage to come later.
 Regardless of the initial level of approval, the general process of releasing funding is the same for all pool projects.

 Preplanning/Detailed Planning Funding Phases: Depending on the situation, funding for planning can come from several sources: bond proceeds authorized for construction pools, a central capital outlay planning pool, the general fund, or the agency's nongeneral fund resources.
 If an agency uses its nongeneral funds for preplanning or detailed planning, it may be reimbursed from general fund-related sources when the project is authorized to proceed to the construction phase.
+The detailed planning phase includes the development of schematic and preliminary designs (design 1 and design 2).
+Recently, authorization has been provided through schematic designs only for some projects.

 Construction Funding Phase: After an agency has completed the detailed planning/preliminary design stage for a project, the Department of General Services (DGS) Division of Engineering and Buildings (DEB) reviews the detailed planning documents and calculates a funding amount for the project that is authorized by the directors of DGS and DPB.
+After this point, working drawings (design 3) must be completed and then the project goes out to bid or receives a proposal for the guaranteed maximum price depending on the procurement method.
 If the lowest bid or best proposal received for the project does not exceed 100 percent of the amount authorized, or it is between 100 and 105 percent and the agency receives authorization for additional funds through DGS' Appeal Process, it will be authorized to enter into a construction contract.